emqx/cloud-docs/en_US/messages/rule_engine_republish.md

 ![规则引擎](./_assets/web_hook.jpg)

+---
+title: Use the EMQ X Cloud rule engine of message republishing
+---

 # Use the EMQ X Cloud rule engine of message republishing

 When a message meets a certain features, you want to publish it to other topics without writing code.
 EMQ X Cloud has prepared such a service for you: By using the EMQ X Cloud rule engine-message republishing, you can easily achieve this function.